parsaeisa/Notes/Software engineering/Database/readme.md

 #### Log Archiving:

 For databases using transaction logs (e.g., **PostgreSQL Write-Ahead** Logging or **MySQL binlogs**), you can archive these logs for point-in-time recovery or auditing purposes.

+## Block storage

+Divides data into fixed-size blocks and stores them individually.
+It can be used for example on virtual machine file systems.